AlWoSp/lua-language-server-by-sumneko/doc/pt-br/config.md

     */
     "missing-return": "Any",
     /*
-    Enable diagnostics for function calls where a return annotation is missing.
+    Enable diagnostics for function definitions where a return annotation is missing.
     */
-    "missing-param-doc": "None",
+    "missing-return-doc": "Any",
     /*
     Enable diagnostics for return statements without values although the containing function declares returns.
     */